 Roxbury Farm is a 400 acre family farm.

-We have 100 acres of hay and an additional 100 acres of pasture for our cows, sheep, and pigs.
+We have 100 acres of hay and an additional 100 acres of pasture for our cows and pigs.
 The rest of our land is in natural areas, swamp, and the Kinderhook Creek.

 Jean-Paul Courtens started Roxbury Farm in 1990 on 5 acres in Claverack, NY.
 The CSA started in 1991 with 30 members.
-The CSA has now grown to over 1000 members in the Capital District, Columbia County, Westchester County, and New York City.
-Jody Bolluyt joined the farm in 2001.
-That year we also moved to new land in Kinderhook.
+The CSA has now grown to over 800 members in the Capital District, Columbia County, Westchester County, and New York City.
+Jody Bolluyt joined the farm in 2000.
+That year the farm moved to new land in Kinderhook.
 In partnership with our CSA members, Open Space Institute, and Equity Trust this new farm is protected for agriculture in perpetuity.
 This protection also provides for the affordable access to land and infrastructure.
-Part of the farm is located on the land once farmed by Martin Van Buren (our 8th president) and is part of the Martin Van Buren National Historic Site.

 For more information about our land tenure agreements click HERE.